 - Customisation of the sessions to improve posture and balance which tend to deteriorate with age.

 Working in this area is of special interest to me as I have noticed the difference in this age group between women who work out regularly and those who say they are tired and start to take things easy.
 The weight gain, self-doubt, fatigue and lethargy are some of the symptoms of those who don’t exercise regularly.
-With loss of estrogen, women at this stage of have more of the testosterone and are stronger when comes to strength training and should take advantage of this to push themselves.
+With loss of estrogen, women at this stage have more testosterone and are stronger when comes to strength training and should take advantage of this to push themselves.